The Vientiane International School challenges, inspires and empowers students to develop their unique potential in our

 Our student's curriculum and co-curricular activities demonstrate our commitment of ensuring that our program is balanced across social, emotional, intellectual and physical growth.

-To achieve this objective, VIS offers the International Baccalaureate (IB) Programme for students aged 3 and up.
+To achieve this objective, VIS offers the International Baccalaureate (IB) Program for students aged 3 and up.
 VIS is the only school in the Lao PDR that is accredited with the IB and is one of only 156 schools worldwide that offer all three IB programs.

-- The Primary Years Programme (PYP) is for students aged 3 to 12 which focuses on the development of the whole child in the classroom and in the world outside.
+- The Primary Years Program (PYP) is for students aged 3 to 12 which focuses on the development of the whole child in the classroom and in the world outside.

-- The Middle Years Programme (MYP) is for students aged 11 to 16 which provides a framework of academic challenge and life skills through embracing and transcending traditional school subjects.
+- The Middle Years Program (MYP) is for students aged 11 to 16 which provides a framework of academic challenge and life skills through embracing and transcending traditional school subjects.

-- The Diploma Programme (DP) is for students aged 16 and up.
+- The Diploma Program (DP) is for students aged 16 and up.
 It is a demanding two-year curriculum that meets the needs of motivated, engaged students, and leads to a qualification that is recognized by leading universities around the world.

 The IB offers international education which is defined according to the following criteria: